 You also have the right to request that the credit reporting body not use or disclose credit reporting information it holds about you in circumstances where you reasonably believe that you have been or are likely to be a victim of fraud, including identity-related fraud.
 You must contact the credit reporting body directly should this be the case.

 Keeping your credit information secure

 Our staff have unique user identifications and passwords.
 We work to ensure that our staff understand all of their and our responsibilities under the Act.
 Our physical premises are protected by reasonable security precautions.
-We do use some services which involve the transfer, processing and storage of some credit information outside of Australia, including New Zealand and these are likewise protected by unique user identifications and passwords.
+We do use some services which involve the transfer, processing and storage of some credit information outside of Australia, including New Zealand and Singapore, and these are likewise protected by unique user identifications and passwords.

 Access to and correction of credit information and credit-eligibility information

 You may ask us for access to any credit information and credit-eligibility information we hold about you.
 If you think that information is inaccurate or incorrect, you may ask us to consider correcting it or deleting it from Powershop’s database.
 You can do this by sending an e-mail to the following address: email@example.com.
 Within 30 days, we will either make the correction and let you know what we have done or deny your request and let you know why.

 If at any time you feel that we have not complied with this policy, the Act or the CR Code please let us know by sending an e-mail to the following address firstname.lastname@example.org or write to us at: Powershop, PO Box 1639, Melbourne VIC 3001, c/o Contact Centre Manager.